SwissBorg/lithium/README.md

 }
 ```

-## Indirectly Connected Members
+## Indirectly-Connected Members
-An indirectly connected member is a cluster member that has a mix of nodes
+An indirectly-connected member is one that has been detected or has detected
-that can reach and not reach it.
-Such members are downed in combination
+another member as unreachable but that is still connected to via some other nodes.

-with the ones downed by the configured strategy.
+These nodes will always be downed in combination with the ones downed by the
+configured strategy.

 Indirectly connected nodes are downed as they sit on the intersection of two
 partitions.
 As result both partitions will assume it is in theirs leading to